jnsbyr/esp8266-intexsbh20/README.md

 Security aspects are typically not the focus of a DIY project and the basics for the electrical security have been mentioned above.

 Regarding the network security of the project you will notice that it does not include a webserver.
 At first glance this seems to reduce the usability.
-But you need the Aruduino IDE anyway to build and upload the firmware and uploading the config file with the Arduino IDE as a seconded step is seamless.
-And if you want a webserver anyway it would be easy to add.
+But you need the Aruduino IDE anyway to build and upload the firmware and uploading the config file with the Arduino IDE as a second step is seamless.
+And if you still want a webserver, it should not be that hard to add.

-But not enabling the webserver is a security improvement because it is nearly impossible to harden the webserver on an IoT device.
+Not enabling the webserver is a security improvement because it is nearly impossible to harden the webserver on an IoT device.
 That is why the project only uses TCP/IP clients with predefined servers: One is the MQTT client and the other is the OTA client.
 In this configuration a hacker must take over